Endometriosis Excision Specialist in Palo Alto, California

 Atypical Or Less Well-Known Symptoms

-It’s important to note that some women and teenage girls may not consistently experience the most well-known symptom of endometriosis: painful periods.
+It’s important to note that some women, pre-teen, and teenage girls may not consistently experience the most well-known symptom of endometriosis: extremely painful periods.
 Women and girls may also experience acyclic chronic pelvic pain; that is, pain at any time during the month.
-In other cases, women and girls have no symptoms and don’t know they have the disorder until years later when they're experiencing fertility issues.
+In other cases, women and girls have no symptoms and don’t know they have the disorder until years later when they’re experiencing fertility issues.
 Complicating matters further is the fact that endometriosis can affect every organ or area of the body (except the spleen).
 As a result, pain can manifest essentially anywhere in the body.
 In this sense, endometriosis should really be considered a potentially systemic disease, rather than just a gynecological one.
 Because of these and other atypical symptom profiles, it’s important to know that you might have endometriosis even if you don’t have all of the so-called classic symptoms.

-Bear in mind, however, that not everyone with painful periods or infertility has endometriosis!
+Bear in mind, however, that not everyone with extremely painful periods or infertility has endometriosis!
 There are other conditions which can cause chronic pelvic pain and other symptoms similar to those of endometriosis.
 Therefore, as mentioned, the only way to definitely diagnose endometriosis is to undergo the surgical procedure of laparoscopy.

 The bottom line is; listen to your body and trust your instincts.
 If you’re in pain, are experiencing unusual symptoms, or simply think that something’s just not right, be sure to seek out a second opinion - or third, fourth, or tenth one - if necessary.